 For the past nine years, Lekkermedia has hired Jules as their art director and prop master for several video productions for Adobe.
 These videos are shared during the annual Adobe Summit and within Adobe.

 Inspired by a music video she directed and produced for renowned jazz singer, Jacqui Naylor, Jules founded ARTiDOCs with Marcy Cravat to create documentaries that explored the lives and journeys of artists.
 In 2012, ARTiDOCs received distribution and released the feature-length documentary DVD, Lucky Girl, A Portrait of Jacqui Naylor.
-This led to Jules producing and editing Grammy Board member Michael Romanowski’s live filming of the Live at Coast DVD series.
+This led to Jules producing and editing Grammy Board member and three time Grammy winner Michael Romanowski’s live filming of the Live at Coast DVD series.

 As an active member of her community, Jules served two years on the City of Albany Arts Committee Board.
 In addition, she collaborated with the City of Albany and KALB channel 33 on various online and broadcast media productions.
 She volunteers yearly for the Albany Film Festival which is in its 10th year.